 Use the vSphere Web Client to configure the vCenter Server Appliance for communication with ESXi hosts in an IPv6 network.

-- On the vSphere Web Client Home page, click System Configuration.
+- On the vSphere Web Client main page, hover over the Home icon, click Home and select System Configuration.

 - Under System Configuration, click Nodes.